Building a Better Team

 Job seekers all want the hiring process to go faster.
 Likewise, small business owners want a speedy process but usually fail to plan.
 Ultimately, their fast recruitment crawls.
 There’s serious incentive to improve the speed and quality of your hiring process, however, and it hinges on the fact that hiring at large corporations is often an even slower ordeal.

-Even with the pandemic and so many people out of work, there are hundreds of thousands of job openings at large corporations because they take so long to fill those roles.
+Even with the pandemic and so many people out of work, there are hundreds of thousands of job openings at large corporations because it takes them so long to fill those roles.
 If you move quickly, you can steal qualified candidates from these businesses by merely outperforming when it comes to your hiring strategies.

 How Can I Speed Up the Hiring Process?

 To improve the speed and quality of your hiring process, we first need to clarify that “fast” doesn’t mean sloppy or mistake-ridden.
-Sometimes, you can speed up the overall process by slowing down and simplifying the individual steps to ensure the process is snag-free.
+Sometimes, you can speed up the overall process by slowing down and simplifying individual steps to ensure it’s snag-free.

 Here are some strategies to help you improve the speed and quality of your hiring process:

 • You should have multiple versions of each job ad or specification.
 When one stalls, change it up and use another one.
-Make them playful and exciting to attract the highest-caliber talent pool.
+Make them playful and engaging to attract the highest-caliber talent.

 • You must use more than one job board.
 Most rely on only one source, but you must diversify to cast the widest net.